cschpc/student-cluster-competition-2024/Training/04-application_and_cloud/README.md

 |14:00|Coffee break|
 |14:15|Cloud computing|

+## Discussing the application

+Create a user at https://submissions.supercomputing.org/

+Read through the application section "Team educational goals".

+Add a section to the [proposal](/Proposal/proposal.md) about yourself.

 ## Demos and exercises

-Demos during today's training can be found in the exercises folder: [exercises](./exercises/)
+The cPouta demo during today's training can be found in the exercises folder: [exercises](./exercises/)

 ## Practicalities to discuss